 The creation of one of the UK’s largest Lean transactional environments, with the ability to continuously improve its performance and customer service.

 The transfer of relevant skills and know-how to every level of NICO – which involved training approximately 2,000 people and creating 65 Expert Practitioners – laid the foundation for the organisation’s continued success and its focus on the creation of a true culture of continuous improvement.

-Since Unipart left NICO, this learning culture and infrastructure (and the continued engagement of staff) has delivered further (on-going) benefits:
+Since Unipart left NICO this learning culture and infrastructure, and the continued engagement of staff, have delivered further ongoing benefits:

-As a result of its activity at NICO, we have undertaken similar implementations in other parts of HMRC as well as creating programmes to mentor HMRC Directors and to equip top HMRC executives to lead their organisation.
+As a result of its activity at NICO, Unipart has undertaken similar implementations in other parts of HMRC, as well as creating programmes to mentor HMRC Directors and to equip top HMRC executives to lead their organisation.